 These striking, velvety orange isopods make a great cleanup crew in a wide range of vivaria, and are active enough to make a good display species as well.

 Porcellionides pruinosus ‘Whiteout’ Isopod, 12 for $12, not currently available

 This all-white morph even has white eyes.
 It is just as hardy as its more pigmented relatives, and will serve equally well in a bioactive cleanup crew, even in a semi-arid enclosure, as long as a damp spot for hydration is provided.
 If given food rich in carotenoids, (such as many fish foods) this will begin to show up in their coloration.

-Trichorhina tomentosa Dwarf/micro white isopod 24+ for $10, available
+Trichorhina tomentosa Dwarf/micro white isopod 24+ for $10, not currently available

 This isopod is popular in bioactive vivariums as a cleanup crew, and with good reason.
 It thrives particularly well in warm, damp conditions.
 It reproduces through parthenogenesis, so one individual is enough to found a colony…though a larger starter colony is recommended.
 These are small and secretive enough to survive in vivaria where many larger, bolder isopods might end up as snacks.

 Aquarimax Pets is proud to be a distributor of our favorite supplementary isopod food!
 Supreme Isopod Chow is produced by Wally and Nanette Kern of Supreme Gecko.
 Available in 3 formulas: Original, ++Protein, and Veggie x10.

 Supreme Isopod Chow, Original, 2 oz. $5.00 / 8 oz. $14.00

 Supreme Isopod Chow, ++Protein, 2 oz. $6.00 / 8 oz. $16.00